samfeldstein/cookbook/src/content/recipes/bourbon-brownies.md

 3. Blend in sugar and bourbon.
 4. Add eggs and blend till velvety.
 (Use mixer.)
 5. Add flour and salt, stir to combine.
-6. Add some choc chips into the batter.
+6. Add chocolate chips.
 Whatever looks yummy.
 7. Pour into greased 9x13 pan and bake at 350 for 25-30 mins, till toothpick inserted in the middle comes out with moist crumbs.
-[Testing time and temp.
-May need to adjust.]
 8. Make frosting.
 9. Remove brownies from oven.
 Pour bourbon over top.
 Let cool completely.
-10. Frost those fuckers.
+10. Frost.
 11. Chill em so they set up properly.
 Serve at room temp.

 ### Frosting